The Poor Monk Fahai Went to the West to Obtain Scriptures

 About This Novel

 Crossing the Dharma Sea, you can obtain the system of one good deed per day.
 The good deeds you do every day can turn into virtue.
 I originally thought that Bai Suzhen and I would put on a good show where one dragon subdues two snakes.
 Unexpectedly, Taizong put a brocade cassock on him and asked him to go to the West to learn Buddhist scriptures.
 Well, in this case, it won't be too late for Bai Suzhen and Xiaoqing to come back and surrender.
-When I met the Yellow Wind Demon, I said, "You are so bold, you dare to eat people!
-The mighty Heavenly Dragon, the World Honored Ksitigarbha, Prajna Buddhas, Prajna Bama Kong!"
-"What background do you have?
-You must first survive from me."
-The monsters I encountered on the way to learn the scriptures all turned into my practice materials.
+When encountering the Yellow Wind Demon, "Bold monster, how dare you eat people!
+The mighty heavenly dragon, the World Honored Ksitigarbha, Prajna Buddhas, Prajna Bama Kong!"
+"What's your background?
+Let's talk about it first if you can survive from my hands."
+The monsters I encountered on the way to seek Buddhist scriptures all became my spiritual practice materials.
 Daleiyin Temple.
 "What, you dare to take advantage of me."
-"You are so bold and evil, you actually turned into Ananda and Kasyapa to deceive me!
+"You are so bold and evil that you turned into Ananda and Kassapa to deceive me!
 The mighty heavenly dragon!"

 What Readers Think